Excellent learning and peer-to-peer networking opportunities with a cross-section of the nuclear industry.

 An increasing number of organisations, including regulators, operators, police and responsible government departments, publish meaningful governance reports about the “corporate” oversight of their security programmes.

 An effective and sustainable international industry forum is operating to implement the recommendations and commitments made during the Nuclear Industry Summits.

-Nuclear security is increasingly seen as a strategic issue for nuclear-related organisations (as is nuclear safety) rather than as a regulatory burden, and extends to commercial security, business continuity and reputational issues.
+Security is increasingly seen as a strategic issue for nuclear-related organisations (as is safety) rather than as a regulatory burden, and extends to commercial security, business continuity and reputational issues.

 Cyber security and physical protection arrangements are properly integrated as part of an all-risks approach to the security programme.